theczechr/portfolio/README.md

   layout.tsx         # Root layout (metadata, fonts, providers) page.tsx           # Home page
   globals.css        # Global styles (Tailwind setup)
-public/              # Static assets (images, icons, PDFs) next.config.ts       # Next.js configuration
-tsconfig.json        # TypeScript configuration
+public/              # Static assets (images, icons, PDFs) and Hyprfolio (embedded project) next.config.ts       # Next.js configuration tsconfig.json        # TypeScript configuration
 package.json         # Scripts and dependencies
 ```

+## Forking

+Although I've done my best to make it easy to fork and use, this is my personal portfolio, so I've embedded one of my projects, [Hyprfolio](https://github.com/theczechr/hyprfolio), under the `/hyprfolio` route, you might wanna remove it ;).
+If you wanted to use it, it's included as a Git submodule, so you will need to initialize it after cloning (`git submodule update --init --recursive`).

+Feel free to fork this repository and use it as a starting point for your own portfolio.

 ## License

 MIT © Robin.
-Feel free to use this as a starting point for your own portfolio.

 ---